Churchill magazine

 Why you should check the electrical appliances in your home

-Woman sitting listening to her headphones at home
+Woman sitting on the floor listening to her headphones at home, with a lamp glowing behind her.

-• Hot plugs and sockets: if you’ve got scorch marks on your plugs or sockets, or they feel hot to the touch, unplug them and check them for any loose wiring or faults.
+• Hot plugs and sockets: if your plugs or sockets have scorch marks or feel hot to the touch, unplug them and check them for any loose wiring or faults.
 Blown fuses can also lead to dangers, so make sure you stay on top of any broken plugs.

-• Badly wired plugs: It sounds simple, but if the coloured wires are sticking out of a plug or are exposed, water and dirt could get inside or the wires could be pulled.
-Change any plugs that are loose or tighten them up.
-Or, if you’re not confident doing this, call a professional.
+• Badly-wired plugs: It sounds simple, but if the coloured wires are sticking out of a plug or are exposed, water and dirt could get inside, or the wires could be pulled.
+Change any loose plugs or tighten them up.
+If you’re not confident doing it, call a professional.

 • Fraying power leads: The outer covering of a power lead should never be damaged.
 If it is, replace your cable or lead immediately.
-This can commonly happen to phone charger wires, so keep an eye on them.
-If you’re repairing any plugs, make sure you don’t expose any cables.
+This can commonly happen to phone charger cables, so keep an eye on them.
+If you’re repairing any plugs, make sure you don’t expose any wires.

 • Repaired power leads: Repairing a power lead isn’t always a safe, viable option.
 If a lead is split or frayed, you shouldn’t tape over it or use a previously repaired lead.
-Taping cables together can lead to water getting in, meaning the cable is at risk of causing a fire.
-Instead, treat yourself to a new appliance or buy a new lead.
+Taping cables together allows moisture to get in, putting the cable at risk of causing a fire.
+It's far safer to buy a new appliance or a new lead.

 • Cables in dangerous places: Don’t leave power leads in places where they can be tripped over.
 Make sure they aren’t near water, or too close to the cooker top.
-Also, make sure you keep children and pets away from wires that they could pull or chew.
+Also, keep young children and pets away from wires that they could be tempted to pull or chew.

-• Lightbulbs: Don’t use a lightbulb with wattage that’s too high for a lamp – lighting appliances should say which wattage you should be using.
+• Lightbulbs: Don’t use a lightbulb with a wattage that’s too high for the lamp.
+Lighting appliances should state which wattage you should be using.

-• Water near electrics: Don’t let cables or plugs get wet, and keep drinks away from electrical appliances.
+• Water near electrics: Cables and plugs should never get wet, so keep drinks away from electrical appliances.
 Not only is spilling your morning coffee a downer, but it could be really dangerous.

 • Toasters: Keep your toaster clean and away from anything that could easily fall into it.
 If something gets stuck inside your toaster, it can lay on the elements and catch alight.
-Cleaning out the crumb tray regularly will also help reduce fire risks.
+Regularly cleaning out the crumb tray will also help reduce the risk of fire.

-Where possible, make sure to turn off as many electricals as you can at night.
+Where possible, turn off as many electricals as you can at night.
 This also applies if you’re going away for an extended period of time.

 Fire hazards from sockets